-Cetuximab, which is also known as Erbitux®, is mainly used to treat cancers that affect the large bowel (colon and rectum) or the head and neck.
-Cetuximab may also be used to treat other types of cancer as part of a research trial.
+Cetuximab (Erbitux®) is used to treat advanced cancer of the bowel (colon and rectum) or cancer of the head and neck.
+It may also be used to treat other types of cancer as part of a research trial.

 Cetuximab belongs to a group of cancer drugs known as monoclonal antibodies.
-Monoclonal antibodies are sometimes called targeted therapies because they work by ‘targeting’ specific proteins (receptors) on the surface of cells.
+These drugs are sometimes called targeted therapies.
+They work by ‘targeting’ specific proteins (receptors) on the surface of cells.

 When cetuximab is used

 Cetuximab can be used in certain situations to treat bowel cancer that has spread (advanced).
 You usually have it as well as chemotherapy.

 It can also be used to treat some cancers of the head and neck that have started to spread into surrounding tissue (locally advanced).
 It is usually given with radiotherapy but can also be given with chemotherapy.

 Cetuximab may only be available in some situations.
 Your cancer doctor can tell you if it's appropriate for you.
 Some people may be given it as part of a clinical trial.

 If a drug isn’t available on the NHS, there may be different ways you are still able to have it.
 Your cancer doctor can give you advice.
 We have further information on what to do if a treatment isn’t available.